spacepy/dbprocessing/.github/ISSUE_TEMPLATE/bugreport.md

 describe the issue in detail, and fill in the applicable fields below.

+Please also include a title that is descriptive, but not too long (under about 80 characters), as it will be included in release notes.

 You can delete the sections that don't apply to your issue.
 For example, if a feature is inadequately described, simply delete all sections below and